Mortal/bbfetch/README.md

 teachers who wish to automate the Blackboard tedium.

-The main component is a wrapper around `requests.Session` named `blackboard.BlackboardSession` with methods to automatically login and resubmit an HTTP request, automatically follow HTML redirects, save and load cookies, save and load login passwords.
+The main component is a wrapper around `requests.Session` named `bbfetch.BlackboardSession` with methods to automatically login and resubmit an HTTP request, automatically follow HTML redirects, save and load cookies, save and load login passwords.

-For grading handins, the class `blackboard.grading.Grading` should be extended with information on which course and students should have their handins graded by the user.
+For grading handins, the class `bbfetch.grading.Grading` should be extended with information on which course and students should have their handins graded by the user.

-For other Blackboard automation purposes, the `blackboard/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, how to download a list of email addresses for each group of students,
+For other Blackboard automation purposes, the `bbfetch/examples/` directory contains examples of how to download all forum posts for a course, how to download the list of groups, how to download a list of email addresses for each group of students,